Kendall Regional Medical Center

 - We offer wireless telemetry Fetal Monitoring which permits you to ambulate while being continuously monitored.

 - Airstrip OB Remote Fetal Heart rate monitoring which enable your physician to evaluate you and your baby at all times.

 Long before delivery, you and your obstetrician should discuss the various anesthesia options available to you during childbirth.
 Complete anesthesia services are available to you 24-hours a day during your hospital stay.

-Level II Neonatal Intensive Care services are available should your baby require specialized care.
+Level II & III Neonatal Intensive Care services are available should your baby require specialized care.
 Our neonatologists are in house 24-hours a day.